 Frizz and Nug of The Dreamstone started off as two interchangable Cowardly Sidekicks for Sgt Blob.
 Further on in the first season, Frizz became increasingly cynical and neurotic, while Nug became more dopey and upbeat.

-As mentioned in the Teenage Mutant Ninja Turtles entry in the above comics section, this has happened with the protagonists, though the 2012 show looks to take it even further by giving the turtles body-types that are plausible given their individual life-styles (Leonardo is able-bodied, Raphael somewhat more muscular than the rest, Michelangelo slightly underweight, and Donatello tall and lanky), that presumably is made to make them more recognizable even without the weapons and bandannas.
+As mentioned in the Teenage Mutant Ninja Turtles entry in the above comics section, this has happened with the protagonists, though the 2012 show looks to take it even further by giving the turtles body-types that are plausible given their individual life-styles (Leonardo is able-bodied, Raphael somewhat huskier than the rest and has a chip on his shell, Michelangelo slightly chubbier, and Donatello tall and lanky), that presumably is made to make them more recognizable even without the weapons and bandannas.

 Fox was revealed to be a very adept schemer and was manipulating the pack for Xanatos, who she had fallen in love with and married.